lucthienphong1120/Aircrack-ng-handbook/Example.md

 the password is 8 numbers (i think it contains in his birthday) and 1 character (i think it contains in his name)

+you can also use [Cupp](https://github.com/lucthienphong1120/cupp) to make such inferences

 ![image](https://user-images.githubusercontent.com/90561566/166432950-8e1e639f-a889-47e9-83eb-be9c8282a237.png)

 the output file about 7,6 GB and 8 hundred thousand passwords